hvdb/simple-versioner/README.md

 PR's are also handled and the correct branch and commitHash is used.

 What happens in azure:
 The `Build.Buildnumber` will be update to the version needed.
 The build name will then be changed to that version instead of predefined name.
+_Note: You can suppress this by providing the `-nu` option._

+### Alternative
+When providing the `-mp` option a version based on the date/time will be generated for non release branches.
+Used format: `yy:MM:time` The time is generated based on `date.getTime()` divide by 1000 and the rounded with `Math.floor`
+The check if the version (provided in your json file) is still executed.
+The buildnumber will also be updated, when nor suppressed.

+This is usefull for when you are developing a VScode and/or Azure devops extension.
+As the marketplaces does not support prerelease version.
+_(hence the `-mp` name :))_

 ## Contributing